 Abstract (no more than 300 words):

-After you send us your submission, you receive a confirmation of receipt, and our peer-reviewing team gets a blind copy for review.
-Ideally, it should take us no more than 1 month to review your submission, but – depending on the volume of submissions – this may take longer.
+After sending your submission, you receive a confirmation of receipt, and our peer-reviewing team gets a blind copy for review.
+Ideally, it should take us no more than 1 or 2 months to review your submission, but – depending on the volume of submissions – this may take longer.

 Please also note the following: